zedlopez/ifm/Examples/BarterBarter.md

 For: Z-Machine

 By default, if we make no modifications, telling one player to give something to another will fail, even if persuasion succeeds.
-This is because the default behavior of the ``give`` command is interrupted by the "block giving rule" – since in many cases we do not want people to exchange objects freely.
+This is because the default behaviour of the ``give`` command is interrupted by the "block giving rule" – since in many cases we do not want people to exchange objects freely.

 However, suppose that we do want characters to be able to exchange articles freely: we allow persuasion to succeed and turn off the "block giving rule".